Dark-Gran/Spirit-Circles/README.md

   - R to restart the current Level.
   - Left/Right Arrow to skip Levels.
   - M to mute sound.

+[Visit itch.io page](https://darkgran.itch.io/spirit-circles) if you want to donate to my work.

 ## About Project